carlow78/brew-bliss/README.md

 ### PostgreSQL from Code Instiute Database

-This project uses for the PostgreSQL Database.
+This project uses PostgreSQL Database.

 To obtain your own Postgres Database, use this https://dbs.ci-dbs.net/ input your registered email address used to sign up to Code Institute.
 (Each student can have a maximum of 8 which are deleted after 18 months).
 You will then receive your PostgreSQL database URL which can be used for your website.